 How does it work and what is in it?

 In recent years science has made breakthroughs in the understanding of sexual dysfunction.
 But, for hundreds of years, civilizations around the world have known about locally grown herbs that achieve wonderful results with far fewer side effects than prescription drugs.
-The potent nutrients and herbal extracts in Passion Rx include acetylcarnitine, ashwagandha, catuaba, cnidium, herba cistanches, damiana,horny goat weed extract, maca root extract, muira puama, passion flower, rehmannia, tongkat ali supplement, tribulus and yohimbe.
+The potent nutrients and herbal extracts in this natural sexual boosting pill include acetylcarnitine, ashwagandha, catuaba, cnidium, herba cistanches, damiana,horny goat weed extract, maca root extract, muira puama, passion flower, rehmannia, tongkat ali supplement, tribulus and yohimbe.

 High Quality products formulated by a